PseudoKnight/CHSpigot/README.md

 **play_effect([player], locationArray, effect, [effectArray])**

 Plays the specified particle effect to any nearby players or just the specified player, if provided.
-If you're on Spigot 1.8, make_effect() can do most of this now.
-I recommend that you use make_effect() where possible.

 Effect List: